 If self-help treatments aren’t working, seek medical advice quickly.
-Your doctor will probably test your urine to check which micro-organism is present.
+Your GP will probably test your urine to check which micro-organism is present.
 Cystitis can be treated with a course (or more than one course) of antibiotics.

 Cause of cystitis

-The most common bug or bacteria causing urinary tract infection is Escherichia coli (E. coli).
-The bacterium is often found when the urine is examined under a microscope - this test is called a microscopy and culture (M&C) of urine.
+The most common bug or bacterium causing urinary tract infection is Escherichia coli (E. coli).
+The bacterium is often found when the urine is examined under a microscope – this test is called a microscopy and culture (M&C) of urine.

 E. coli is commonly found in the digestive tract and bowel.
 Under normal conditions, it is harmless.
 However, E. coli thrives in the acidic environment of the bladder, where it multiplies and inflames the bladder lining.

 Cystitis in women

 Women in their late teens and older are most susceptible to cystitis, especially if they are sexually active.
 The female urethra is only 4 cm long, which gives bacteria easy access to the bladder.

 Female sex hormones influence the vaginal secretions that affect the ability of bacteria to survive.
 This makes women more susceptible to infection:

 - during certain stages of the menstrual cycle